mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/esdq.rst

 - Installing the |intel| NPU Driver as described on page :doc:`../../gsg_robot/install-npu-driver`.
-Don't execute this step if your system does not have an |core| Ultra Processor.
+Don't execute this step if your system does not have an Intel® Core™ Ultra Processor.

 .. note::